 As part of the manufacturing industry, BEUMER Group UK Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 BEUMER Group UK Limited is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of BEUMER Group UK Limited.
 We are an international leader in the design and manufacture of intralogistics systems for conveying, loading, palletising, packaging, sortation, and distribution.
 With 4,500 employees worldwide, we have annual sales of about EUR 950 million.
 We were founded in 1935 and are independent and privately owned in the 3rd generation.
 The principal activity of BEUMER Group UK Limited is the provision of material handling solutions and associated maintenance services.

 Our Supply Chain has the responsibility for the end to end supply of goods and services within the business ensuing that time/delivery schedule is met.
 They are ultimately responsible for delivery from sub suppliers, ensuring that the right goods and services, in the correct quantity is delivered and adherence to rules and regulations essential in carrying out these activities.

 Responsibility for the organisation’s anti-slavery initiatives is as follows

-- Policies: HR and the board are responsible for putting in place and reviewing policies and the process by which they were developed.
+- Policies: People & Culture and the board are responsible for putting in place and reviewing policies and the process by which they were developed.

 - Risk assessments: Health & Safety